Warninglid

 Warninglid, or Warninglyth, as it was known in the 1300s, has Saxon origins with mediaeval iron-industry connections.
 In the last 25 years it has won the Best-Kept Village competition three times and been runner-up on six other occasions.
 The village centre was the first of six conservation areas in Sussex.

-St Andrew’s Church, built in 1935, has some of the finest examples of modern stained glass in the south of England.
 On the outskirts, old buildings like Bells Farm, Harveys Farm, Freechase Farm, Portways Farm and Routwood (reputedly with a ghost), all dating from the 15th and 16th centuries, have developed into charming houses in delightful rural settings.
 The oldest recorded house is on Cuckfield Lane but the Street is the oldest residential road and has properties dating back to 16th Century.
 It is a highly attractive street with many listed buildings.

 The village has been watched over for the last 50 years by active and vigilant residents under the auspices of the Warninglid Residents’ Society which was formed in 1959.